 Both DSI and regular hot water heaters use propane gas to ignite a flame to heat water.
 If the lines aren’t obstructed, and everything else is working, you might actually have a leak.

-Propane companies are required to add a rotten egg scent to their gasses so you can readily detect the nasty odor.
+Propane companies are required to add a rotten egg scent called “Mercaptan” to their gasses so you can readily detect the nasty odor.

-Hot water heaters can be a bit fickle.
-Cleaning out a pilot light based hot water heater can readily take care of some issues.
+Not having hot water in your RV is no fun! but often the problem is quite simple if your willing to look at it yourself.
+Cleaning out a pilot light can readily take care of some issues.
 Additional parts and help might be needed.
-A DSI hot water heater can often communicate it’s own issues to you via blinking lights on the board, which is an excellent head start.
+A DSI hot water heater can often communicate it’s own issues to you via blinking lights on the board, which can diagnose problems easily.

 We hope you get to experience hot water again very soon.